Beware cold-calls from fraudsters claiming to be from The Pensions Regulator (TPR), who are trying to steal the savings of workers.

 Additional pension contributions

-As no determination was made this year by Treasury on the overall limit of extra pension for 2017/18, the amount from the previous scheme year (£6,500) should therefore be increased by Pension Increase Orders.
+As no determination was made this year by the Treasury on the overall limit of extra pension for 2017/18, the amount from the previous scheme year (£6,500) should therefore be increased by Pension Increase Orders.

 New Firefighters Scheme member website